nu-jliu/allen.github.io/_projects/imunipulator.md

 [GitHub Repository](https://github.com/hang-yin/IMUnipulator)

 Students in Northwestern University's CE346 Microprocessor System Design course complete a final project, with the goal of designing a microcontroller device to achieve some creative task.
-For the project, we programmed a [**micro:bit v2**](https://tech.microbit.org/hardware/2-0-revision/) (based on the [**Nordic nRF52833 SoC**](https://www.nordicsemi.com/Products/nRF52833)) in C.
+For the project, we programmed a [**micro:bit v2**](https://tech.microbit.org/hardware/2-0-revision/) (based on the [**Nordic nRF52833 SoC**](https://www.nordicsemi.com/Products/nRF52833)) in **C**.

-Our team, IMUnipulator, decided to collaborate with another group, [EMGripper](https://github.com/katie-hughes/emgripper), to create the **IMUGripulator**!
-This device was a 2-DoF robotic arm with joints controlled by a 9-DoF inertial measurement unit (IMU) attached to someone's hand - IMUnipulator's portion of the project.
-The end-effector of the arm was a gripper controlled by an EMG sensor and force-sensitive resistor (FSR) - EMGripper's portion of the project.
+Our team, **IMUnipulator**, decided to collaborate with another group, [**EMGripper**](https://github.com/katie-hughes/emgripper), to create the **IMUGripulator**!
+This device was a 2-DoF robotic arm with joints controlled by a 9-DoF inertial measurement unit (IMU) attached to someone's hand (IMUnipulator's portion of the project).
+The end-effector of the arm was a gripper controlled by an EMG sensor and force-sensitive resistor (EMGripper's portion of the project).

 Here's a demo of the full device: